 In 2018, he raced Tahoe 200 with a goal to finish sub-60 hours.
 When he stopped to scatter Donavan’s ashes over a summit, his headlamp fell and broke.
 He finished running through the night holding out a cell phone with 3% battery.
-He finished the race 60:01.
-He will need to slash a full ten hours from his PR, but for the last decade there has been a correlation for his finishing times: the deeper into recovery Taylor delves, the faster he runs.
-He is walking into the race with support.
-His father, 71 year old Greg Spike, will be racing this September too.
-His wife, Pamela, gives him both strength and an adventure partner.
-“I had an eighteen pack of Keystone, a Dominos pizza, a can of Copenhagen, and more debt than sense.
+He finished the race 60:01, missing his goal by a single minute.
+He walked into the 2019 Tahoe 200 with support.
+His father, 71 year old Greg Spike, also raced.
+Taylor finished the 205-mile course with a time of 56:01.
+Over four hours better than 2018.

+His wife, Pamela, continuously offers both strength and adventure.
+According to Taylor, “I had an eighteen pack of Keystone, a Dominos pizza, a can of Copenhagen, and more debt than sense.
 Then I married my wife.
 I gained a boy under my wing.
 My most humbling life experiences would start, and I would strive to change our lives for the better.
 Onward!
-No excuses!”
+No excuses.”

 How do you run a sub-60 200 miler?

 Onward.
 With no excuses.
 Sober.
 Accountable to yourself.
 Surrounded by family.
 Because experiences make us better.
 Taylor has only gotten stronger and trained harder since he abandoned the path of least resistance.